keptn/keptn.github.io/content/docs/develop/monitoring/dynatrace/index.md

     ./deployDynatraceOnOpenshift.sh
     ```

-When this script is finished, the Dynatrace OneAgent and the dynatrace-service are deployed in your cluster.
-Execute the following command to verify the deployment of the dynatrace-service.
+When this script is finished, the Dynatrace OneAgent and the *dynatrace-service* are deployed in your cluster.
+Execute the following command to verify the deployment of the *dynatrace-service*.

 ```console
 kubectl get svc dynatrace-service -n keptn